 B i o g r a p h y

-Tenor Jason Vest enjoys a full life as an active musician and educator.
+Tenor Jason Vest is a Grammy-nominated artist who enjoys a full life as an active musician and educator.
 Vest is a versatile performer who enjoys equally the challenges of opera, concert, recital, and professional choral work.
 He was featured with the Cincinnati Opera in their 2019 critically acclaimed performances of Richard Strauss' Ariadne auf Naxos.
 Vest sang the roles of Brighella and the Officer, and Operawire wrote, "Tenor Jason Vest coped with Brighella’s piping top line ably."
 Vest has also appeared with Amarillo Opera, Stara Zagora and Plovdiv opera houses in Bulgaria, the Billings Symphony Orchestra, Cincinnati Chamber Orchestra, and many others.
 In concert, he has been the featured soloist in the works of Bach, Beethoven, Handel, and Rachmaninoff.
 Vest has worked with composers to premiere their works in roles he originated or debuted, such as Douglas Pew’s The Good Shepherd and Bradley Ellingboe’s Star Song.

 As a recitalist, Vest delights in the opportunity to communicate closely with audiences and has performed for the Mexico Liederfest in Monterrey and the Vocal Artistry Art Song Festival in Albuquerque, as well as in recitals across the United States.
 Vest’s album of Richard Hundley’s songs, Evening Hours, was released through Roven Records in the fall of 2018.